davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 **Heartbeating** is a simple approach for detecting node faults.

 If you've ever ued the `ping` command to check if you're online, heartbeating is pretty much the same concept.
 A heartbeat is a request/response pair.
 To start a heartbeat, one node sends a request, asking "Are you still online?"
-As soon as it can, the receiving node responds, "Yes, I am!"
-A node that is offline will not send a response to a heartbeat request, so getting a heartbeat is pretty strong evidence the other node is still online, and a node missing a heartbeat is a good indicator it's offline.
+As soon as it can, the other node responds, "Yes, I am!"
+If a node has gone offline, it will not have the opportunity to send a response to the heartbeat request, so getting a response to your heartbeat request is pretty strong evidence the other node is still online.

 By having each node periodically send heartbeats to all other nodes and track who did and did not respond, we can build local information on each node tracking which peers are online or offline.
 Assuming each node either is online and responding to all heartbeats, or offline and not responding to any heartbeats, all nodes should end up with an identical faulted/non-faulted map in local memory.
+Problem 1 solved.

 ### Selecting a Leader

-Once a node has built that map of online vs faulted nodes using the heartbeating system, how does the node decide who should be leader?
-Remember, we are assuming every node has the same map of online/offline nodes, and we want every node to pick the same leader.
+Once every node has built an identical map of online vs faulted nodes using the heartbeating system, we just need a deterministic rule every node can run on that map to pick a leader.

-The simplest approach is to use some variant of the **bully algorithm**.
-Bully algorithms follow the principle, "the biggest guy wins" &mdash; you come up with a sort order of some kind, and then you pick the element that's first or last in the sorted list.
-If every node has the same list and comes up with the same sort order, they'll all pick the same element out of that list.
+The simplest approach is to use some kind of **bully algorithm**.
+Bully algorithms follow the principle, "the biggest guy wins" &mdash; you come up with a sort order of some kind, and then pick the element that's first or last in the sorted list.
+If every node starts with same list, they'll all come up with the same sort order, and so they'll all pick the same element out of that list.

 To apply that idea here, we start by assigning every node a numerical ID:

 DIAGRAM

-We'll assume every node every node's ID.
-(Maybe this information is hardcoded, or provided via a config file.)
-Combining this with node health information from the heartbeating system should be enough to give us a list of node IDs of nodes we know are still online.
-Now we need a rule for selecting a specific node from that list to be the leader.
-There are many potential rules that would work; let's go with this one:
+We'll assume every node knows every other node's ID.
+The list of node IDs need not be runtime-configurable; it can be hardcoded, or provided via a config file.

+Once we know the ID of every node that's still online, all we need is a rule for selecting a leader from that list.
+There are many rules that would work; let's go with this one:

 <center>Pick the node with the smallest numerical node ID</center>

-### Failover
+### The Full Algorithm

-We've already sketched it out, but nonetheless let's put all the pieces together and see how our failover algorithm will work.
+We've already sketched it out, but nonetheless let's put together all the pieces of our failover algorithm.
 Succinctly, a our leader selection algorithm is:

 > 1. Take the set of node IDs of all peer nodes
 > 2. Eliminate any peer which isn't responding to heartbeat requests